dan-mba/python-math-graph/README.md

-# flask-math-graph
+# Flask Function Graphs

-Work in progress
+Python Flask app to display graphs created using Numpy & Matplotlib.<br>
-Python Flask app to display matplotlib graphs
+The Pages are built using Jinja templates with Bootstrap & Jquery.